AlessandroBarbiero/Big-Brother/README.md

 ## Acknowledgement

-Part of the code take inspiration from [ByteTrack](https://github.com/ifzhang/ByteTrack).
+Part of the code takes inspiration from [ByteTrack](https://github.com/ifzhang/ByteTrack).
 Many thanks for their inspiring works.